LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 1. Choose a timezone - this setting will ensure all scheduled reports and times will appear relative to your selected timezone
 2. Setup encryption - for security reasons, Data Transporter encrypts all reports before transmission to your selected destination - as such, encryption must be activated by generating a Public/Private key-pair (or bring your own) - see encryption section
-3. Setup LiveEngage - to get started, make sure you have authorised at least 1 LiveEngage account source - you can retrieve an API key from the LiveEngage console (speak to your account manager, or visit the connection panel if you’re not sure how)
+3. Setup LiveEngage - to get started, make sure you have authorised at least 1 LivePerson Conversational Cloud account source - you can retrieve an API key from the LiveEngage console (speak to your account manager, or visit the connection panel if you’re not sure how)

 ## Encryption